Fourteen Hours: Filming

-Filming began with a modest budget in New York City in June 1950 and lasted 50 days.
-Much of the filming occurred on Broadway in Manhattan, including exteriors at the American Exchange National Bank building at 128 Broadway (Torn down in the 1960s and replaced with 140 Broadway).
+Filming began with a modest budget in New York in June 1950 and lasted 50 days.
+Much of the filming occurred on Broadway in Manhattan, including exteriors at the American Exchange National Bank building at 128 Broadway.
 Basehart's stunt double on the ledge of the building was Richard Lacovara.
 There was a padded platform below Lacovara, but it was removed for some shots.
-Basehart had to endure more than 300 hours on the ledge himself with little movement, despite having a sprained ankle and poison oak rashes on his legs.
+Basehart endured more than 300 hours on the ledge with little movement, despite having a sprained ankle and poison oak rashes on his legs.
 His wife died of cancer during production of the film.

-Gary Cooper noticed Grace Kelly during a visit to the set.
-He subsequently starred with her in High Noon.